A Welcome to Britain

 A Welcome To Britain (retitled How to Behave in Britain) is a 1943 training film for the United States Armed Forces which was narrated (and co-written and co-directed) by Burgess Meredith and Anthony Asquith.

 The film explains to United States troops being deployed to Europe for the invasion of Normandy how they should act and behave in the United Kingdom.
 It demonstrates appropriate behaviour and depicts what is expected in given social situations.
 Though produced for American viewing, the film was produced by the UK's Ministry of Information through the Strand Film Company, which specialized in making documentaries in the 1930s and '40s.
+It was co-written by the Hollywood writer Sam Spewack, who came to Britain with Meredith.

 Plot

 The film focuses on the importance of respecting, or at least acknowledging, cultural differences between American personnel and the British people in order to avoid unnecessary misunderstandings.
 Notable settings and situations in the film include British pubs, how to behave when invited to dinner, and the friendly relationship between the RAF and the USAAF.
 The film provides examples of how to interact with several varied groups of people: children, strangers, prostitutes and military officers.
 American generals Jacob L. Devers, John C. H. Lee and Ira C. Eaker, actress Beatrice Lillie and comedian Bob Hope also appear in the film.

-The film also portrays attitudes towards race in the United Kingdom, which were generally more progressive than those in the United States at the time.
-Referring to Black soldiers as "coloureds", the film depicts a British woman inviting "coloured" soldiers for tea.
-To alleviate potential concerns of impropriety, an elderly woman was chosen to portray the hostess in the tea scene rather than a young woman.
+The film also discourages soldiers from patronizing prostitutes.

+A Welcome to Britain portrays the different attitude towards race in the United Kingdom, which was generally more progressive than those in the United States.
+Referring to Black soldiers as "coloureds" and "negroes", the film depicts a British woman inviting an African American soldier for tea.
+To ameliorate American attitudes over racial segregation or impropriety, an elderly white woman was used to portray the hostess rather than a young woman.
 This segment was intended primarily for white American service personnel, to encourage them to adopt a "veneer of ethnic tolerance" while in Great Britain.